The Prompt Course · 5 lessons · Free

 To AI

 The problem: AI is not a search engine.
-It's a conversation partner.
+It is a conversation partner.
 And a conversation partner needs context to give you a good answer.

-Think of it this way: you call a consultant who is an expert in everything.
-If you just say "ceo letter quarterly report template" — what do they respond?
+Think of it like this: you're calling a consultant who is an expert on everything.
+If you just say "CEO letter quarterly report template" — what do they answer?
 "Which industry?
 How did the quarter go?
-Who is reading this?
-What's the tone?"
-They ask for context.
-Not because they're difficult — because they want to give you a good answer.
-AI does the same thing, but silently.
-If you don't provide context — it assumes.
-And the assumptions are always generic.
+Who is reading it?
+What is the tone?"
+They are asking for context.
+Not because they are difficult — but because they want to give you a good answer.
+AI does the same thing, just silently.
+If you don't provide the context — it assumes.
+And those assumptions are always generic.

-The five elements of a prompt that always works
+The five elements of a prompt that always work

 You don't need to remember all five every time.
 But the more you include, the better the answer.

 1. CONTEXT — Who are you?
-Tell AI who you are and what you do.
-"I'm the CEO of a 12-person consulting firm in Gothenburg."
-That's all it takes.
+Tell them who you are and what you do.
+"I am the CEO of a consulting firm with 12 employees in Gothenburg."
+That is all that's needed.

 2. TASK — What needs to be done?
 Be specific about the task.
-Not "help me with a letter" but "write a draft quarterly letter to our board."
+Not "help me with a letter" but "write a draft of a quarterly letter to our board."

 3. BACKGROUND — Why and what?
-Provide the relevant background.
-"We had a tough Q1 (-15% vs Q4 last year) but have a concrete plan for Q2."
+Give it the relevant background.
+"We had a tough Q1 (-15% compared to Q4 last year) but have a concrete plan for Q2."

 4. FORMAT — What should it look like?
 Specify length, tone, structure.
-"400 words max.
+"Max 400 words.
 Tone: direct but not panicked.
-No bullets — flowing prose."
+No bullet points — running text."

-5. EXAMPLE — What should it sound like?
+5. EXAMPLE — How should it sound?
 If you have an example of the tone or style you want — paste it in.

 The comparison that shows everything